rudazhang/gpsr/README.md

 # Gaussian process subspace regression, an R package

-This is a prototypical implementation of *GP-subspace* in the R programming language.
+This is a prototypical implementation of *GPS* in the R programming language.
 For the original research article documenting the method, see [the Citation section](#citation).

 ## Installation